brucelandor/mixal-cheatsheet/README.md

 ### Shift operators

 > shift command does not affect the sign.
+> M specifies the number of MIX bytes to be shifted.

 ```code
 SLA, SRA, SLAX, SRAX, SLC, SRC, SLB, SRB.